PIH/analytics-incubator/event-log/README.md

 The primary source of events feeding the Kafka instance is the OpenMRS MySQL instance.
 This is accomplished through the [Debezium](https://debezium.io/documentation/reference/stable/index.html) platform.
 Debezium is a change-data-capture (CDC) library that consumes the MySQL bin log and produces a stream of database change events, including all inserts, updates, and deletes, as well as schema changes.
 Debezium is connected to Kafka via a Debezium connector library that is added to the [Kafka Connect](https://kafka.apache.org/documentation/#connect) service and configured to publish event streams of [specific tables within the OpenMRS database](openmrs-connector.json) to individual Kafka topics.

+This depends on the [mysql](../mysql) container that has row-level bin logging enabled.
+MySQL 8 enables bin logging by default.

 There are several services and components to this platform that can be seen in the provided [docker-compose.yml](docker-compose.yml) file.
 These are as follows:

-* MySQL.
-This should be a MySQL instance with row-level bin logging enabled.
-MySQL 8 enables bin logging by default.
 * Kafka.
 The Event Streaming platform
 * Zookeeper.
 Used by Kafka for management of configuration, naming, and other services across distributed cluster.
 May be eliminated in the near future.
 See [Zookeeper Docs](https://zookeeper.apache.org/)
 * Connect.
 The Kafka Connect service serves to connect various data sources and sinks to Kafka.
 The version used here comes pre-configured with a Debezium connector.